influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

    3. Under `outputs.influxdb_v2`, replace `URL`, `token`, `organization`, and `bucket`, with your InfluxDB Cloud account information.
 Set the `INFLUX_TOKEN` environment variable in your Telegraf environment to your InfluxDB Cloud authentication token.

       {{% note %}}
- Use the provided parameter value, `oss_metrics`, for the bucket to maintain compatibility with the included dashboard in the template.
-We recommend setting an environment variable for the API token on each machine you plan to gather metrics from using Telegraf.
-This token allows Telegraf to fetch the configuration and write data to your instance.
+To ensure the InfluxDB OSS monitoring dashboard can display the recorded metrics, set the destination bucket name to `oss_metrics` in your `telegraf.conf`.
       {{% /note %}}

    4. Under `[[inputs.prometheus]]` update parameters to tell Telegraf how to scrape metrics from the `/metrics` endpoint of each InfluxDB OSS instance.
 You'll find the default InfluxDB OSS URL here, but if you're using unique URLs or have security set up for your `/metrics` endpoint, configure those options here and save the updated configuration.